Article | Isabella Hiew

 When that steely audience first heard Gershwin’s jazz concerto creation, they were divided.
 The classical fundamentalists harangued him on form and the progressives accepted it for Rhapsody—a composition of a collection of ideas and motifs, irregular in form but epic in essence.
 It was, arguably, the perfect amalgamation of jazz and classical music since neither side could win the debate as to whether it was one or the other.
 Regardless of its critics, Rhapsody in Blue became the most famous of Gershwin’s work, a fantastic commercial success and interestingly enough, gradually adopted as a musical portrait of New York City, inspiring millions with its romantic disposition.

 I’ve listened to Rhapsody in Blue several times since and every time I hear something different.
 Though now I’m more conscious of the irony, the chugging of the train as it pushes forward, relentless, the rhythms pushing against each other, quieter melodies hidden under the louder ones, the perfect imperfections, the struggle of a young, show-tunes composer to give everything he had in him to a classical form he may not have understood or ignored or wanted to change.
-But I don’t hear it as this romanticized depiction of New York, rather, more of a reality check.
+I don’t hear it as this romanticized depiction of New York, but rather more of a reality check.
 All this time I saw New York at the surface and thought it took you into its arms and showed you something magestic to create from.
 But all my favorite creations that were born here are made of something deeper—a relationship.
 And like any relationship, it’s never perfect.
 You can feel as much admiration for this city as you can jest and sarcasm.
 You can find inspiration in New York when it backs you into a corner, pushes you to the limits, and questions what you’re made of.
-And yet you still cling to its nostalgic and idyllic vision.
+Yet we cling to its nostalgic vision.